DeepSequent/.github/profile/README.md

 *computing for critical systems*

-We build XAI for the Physical and Life Sciences.
+We build XAI for Physical and Life Sciences.